PocketRelay/RedirectorClient/README.md

 address and port you put into this tool will be the address and port that the Mass Effect 3 client receives.
 This tool relies on creating a hosts file redirect for gosredirector.ea.com to 127.0.0.1 and this client spawns a local server which Hijacks the redirect process.

-## 📌 Issues

-When used with the current server implementation the external address configuration value will have to be correct or features like Galaxy At War, Shop Icons, Etc won't work

 ## ❔How